 How Cost-Of-Living Adjustments Can Raise The Maximum Benefit

-Although the maximum amount you can receive in Social Security benefits in 2022 is $4,194, that amount could change next year.
-Each year, the Social Security Administration looks at the Consumer Price Index for Urban Wage Earners and Clerical Workers.
+Although the maximum amount you can receive in Social Security benefits in 2024 is $4,873 that amount could change next year.
+The Social Security Administration looks at the Consumer Price Index for Urban Wage Earners and Clerical Workers each year.
 They assess the rise in the CPI-W as a method for adjusting benefit payments to account for inflation.
 When prices rise, benefit payments also rise.
-These yearly adjustments are known as cost-of-living adjustments, or COLA.
+These yearly adjustments are known as cost-of-living adjustments or COLA.
 Thankfully, benefit payments are never decreased, even if the CPI-W shows a negative rate of inflation.

 Maximum Supplemental Security Income (SSI) Benefit